Climbing Mt Hiuchi

 If you plan to climb either Mt Hiuchi or Mt Myoko during the summer we highly recommend you take at least 4L of liquid with you.
 For example, 2-3L of water and then some sports drinks.

 Mt Hiuchi is mostly covered by trees, so you will be climbing in the shade for the most part.
-This year was my first time to climb the mountain during the summer.
-Its surprising how much tougher the heat makes it.
+Its surprising how much tougher the heat makes what is usually a relatively easy climb.
 I would highly recommended going at a slow steady pace.
 This means you should get an early start to your climb as the trail to the top can take between 4-6 hours depending on pace.

 The beauty of Mt Hiuchi really starts to shine in the last quarter of the climb.
 When you hit the Koya pond area where the hut is also located the area is just breath taking.
 The pond area is lush green and the flower gardens that you pass through on the way to the summit are blooming with purple, yellow and white flowers.